syncfusion-content/wpf-docs/wpf/XlsIo/Saving-Excel-Workbook.md

-> Note: Password protection of a workbook file is different from the workbook structure and window protection that you can set in the Protect Workbook dialog box.
+N> Password protection of a workbook file is different from the workbook structure and window protection that you can set in the Protect Workbook dialog box.

 1. Read-Only Recommended-This option prompts read-only recommendation when you open the file to remind that the data is important and should not be changed.
 This can be set with or without a password to open the file.